UtrechtUniversity/Laying_Hen_ArUco_Tracking/README.md

 # Laying_Hen_ArUco_Tracking
 doi to be added
-Examine tracking of Laying Hen backpacks with ArUco markers

-## available data:
-Here I write about the data

-## overview of the scripts:
-:snake:
 :bird:
 :baby_chick:
 :hatched_chick:
 :hatching_chick:
 :chicken:

+Examine tracking of Laying Hen backpacks with ArUco markers

+## available data:
+Here I write about the data

+## overview of the scripts:
+All code is written in Python :snake: for speed and to enable future upscale and deal with the current large data size.

 1. combine the different scripts
 2. examine the quality of tracking in numbers